vtopc/intro-to-go/concurrency/examples/workerpool/README.md

-# wg
+# Worker pool

-This is an example of wait groups and done channel.
+This is an example of sync.WaitGroup and done channel.

 ## Benchmarks